 JFJ families create a small community within the larger temple community that studies, celebrates holidays and socializes together.
 Participating families help design the curriculum and any supplementary programming that is done.
 Last, Jewish Family Journeys takes place during regular religious school hours which enables families to participate while their other children are in also in class.

-- to provide young families with an opportunity to experience Jewish living and learning together on a regular basis
+- To provide young families with an opportunity to experience Jewish living and learning together on a regular basis

-- to encourage and motivate families to add to their Jewish knowledge
+- To encourage and motivate families to add to their Jewish knowledge

-- to better prepare families to more fully celebrate Judaism at home
+- To better prepare families to more fully celebrate Judaism at home

-- to help families create Jewish memories
+- To help families create Jewish memories

-- parallel learning for adults and children
+- Parallel learning for adults and children

-- family based experiential learning
+- Family based experiential learningtrips

-- Shabbat dinners
+- Shabbat dinnersholiday celebrations

-- family-centered projects
+- Family-centered projects

-THEME FOR NEW GRADES K/1st FAMILIES...
+THEME FOR KINDERGARTEN FAMILIES...

 “A Trip through the Jewish Year” focusing on the history, meaning, traditions, customs, communal and home observances of the Jewish holidays and holy days.